 Monument Hours: Devils Postpile National Monument and the Reds Meadow Valley are open 24 hours/day 7 days/week during the operating season.
 If planning a trip in June, September or October, please call ahead or check the website for up to date weather and closure information.
 The monument will close temporarily if winter weather arrives early.

-Ranger-led Programs: Ranger led walks to Devils Postpile occur daily at 11:00 a.m.
-Twilight Talks take place every Friday and Saturday evening at 7:00 p.m. through Labor Day, located at the amphitheater next to the Ranger Station.
-Other ranger programs may be available.
+Ranger-led Programs: Ranger led walks to Devils Postpile have ended for the 2014 season.
+Other ranger programs may be available on Saturdays and Sundays.
 Check at the ranger station for more information or look at our schedule of events.

 Overnight Parking: During the shuttle bus operating season, visitors who are exceptions to the shuttle bus and are backpacking may use the overnight hiker parking just outside the monument boundary.
 There is a 1/4 mile walk from there to the trailhead along a trail.
 Shuttle bus users should leave their vehicle at the shuttle bus parking area at Mammoth Mountain.
 There is no charge to park your vehicle overnight.
 Please do not leave any food or scented items in your vehicle when leaving it overnight.
 Lockers are available at Mammoth Mountain Main Lodge.
 After shuttle bus operation, backpackers may drive into the monument.
 There is no overnight parking in the Reds Meadow Valley or Devils Postpile after October 15.
 Backpackers need to arrange for a shuttle or taxi or be prepared to hike out.
 The road will not be plowed after October 15.